CDP Driver Cert.

 total turnover, voluntary turnover, involuntary turnover, layoff turnover,

 reasons for termination, and reasons mixer drivers quit.
 Respondents

 represent their company and report on their driver-employees.
 This apparatus

 Comments, questions, and concerns are always welcome.

-in next year’s survey.
-It will be available May 1, 2019 with results
+Please participate in next year’s survey.
+It will be available online the

 Members click here to download the full report

 Click here for the

 to download the full 2016 report